nicocossiom/Familiar/Readme.md

 # Familiar 🏠

-Familiar is a cross-platform application aimed at bringing friends and family closer by providing a central hub to connect and share with them in a more private and personal way.
+Familiar is a cross-platform application aimed at bringing friends and family closer by providing a central hub to connect and share in a more private and personal way.

 > This project is currently in development and is not yet ready for use.